loganminhdang/singlecellvariantanalysis/README.md

 ### 3. check_snp.py **- SNP Pileup Checker**

 This is a simple tool to perform a quick analysis at a single genomic coordinate to check the frequencies of different bases.
 It is useful for verifying a known SNP but is not a tool for discovering new variants.
+It does not required a vcf file, unlike Vartrix.

 Usage: